DockerDemos/vm-docker-bench/README.md

 Version: 0.11.1, build fb99f99

 ###<a name='host_bench'>Host Benchmarks</a>###

-__Serial VM Boot__
+__Serial Container Boot__

-A [Docker image with Apache and PHP](https://github.com/DockerDemos/vm-docker-bench/tree/master/), and a basic "Hello World" PHP file was created to test performance during serial boot of fifteen (15) and one hundred (100) containers.
+The [Docker image with Apache and PHP](https://github.com/DockerDemos/vm-docker-bench/tree/master/) included in this repository was created to test performance during serial boot of fifteen and one hundred containers.
 These two tests were performed two ways:

  * CoreOS starting 15 or 100 containers
  * Hypervisor with CoreOS starting 15 or 100 containers